-A brief summary of the components of the NED TSP includes:
+A brief summary of the components of the NED RP includes:

-- Elevation of eligible residential structures.
-This measure requires lifting the entire residential structure or the habitable area to the predicted 2075, 0.01 Annual Exceedance Probability (AEP) flood elevation, unless the required elevation is greater than a maximum of 13 feet above ground level. - Dry floodproofing of eligible non-residential structures (excluding large warehouses and industrial complexes).
-Dry floodproofing consists of sealing all areas below the flood risk reduction level of a structure to make it watertight and ensure that floodwaters cannot get inside by making walls, doors, windows, and other openings impermeable to water penetration. - Floodplain Management Plans.
-The non-Federal sponsor (NFS) is required to prepare a Floodplain Management Plan in coordination with the U.S. Army Corps of Engineers (USACE) to maintain the integrity of the project.
+- Elevation of eligible structures.
+Elevation of 1,790 structures to an elevation no greater than 13 feet above ground surface elevation.
+Elevation of the entire structure or the habitable area of a structure would allow floodwaters to flow and recede underneath. - Dry floodproofing of eligible structures.
+Dry floodproofing 265 structures to reduce flood risk.
+Dry floodproofing would ensure that floodwaters cannot get inside by making walls, doors, windows, and other openings impermeable to water penetration up to three feet above grade. - Wet floodproofing of warehouses or other eligible industrial structures.
+Floodproofing 185 structures so structures are wet floodproofed up to 12 feet and the contents inside the structure are wet floodproofed up to 6 feet.
+Wet floodproofing would allow floodwaters to enter enclosed areas through vents while also protecting the structural stability of a warehouse and the contents within the building. - Floodplain Management Plans.
+The non-Federal sponsor (NFS) is required to prepare a Floodplain Management Plan to maintain the integrity of the project.
 The NFS shall work with the governing bodies within the three parishes to ensure consistency with local development plans and regulations. - Adoption of more stringent local floodplain regulations.
 Although communities within the study area cannot change the minimum National Flood Insurance Program standards, the NFS should work with the local governments to adopt local standards that achieve higher levels of flood risk reduction.
-Examples of potential actions may include replacing elevation requirements based on the 0.01

-AEP to the 0.2 year level of risk reduction; implementing a zero rise floodway; and adopting cumulative damages as the trigger for substantial damage determination.

-Adoption of more restrictive parish and municipal building codes, land use and zoning regulations, and other developmental controls.
-Local governments within the floodplain should be encouraged to adopt, implement, enforce stricter building and housing code requirements, land use and zoning regulations, and other developmental controls aimed at reducing flood risk and flood damage.
+Examples of potential actions may include replacing elevation requirements based on the 0.01 Annual Exceedance Probability (AEP) to the 0.2 AEP level of risk reduction; implementing a zero rise floodway; and adopting cumulative damages as the trigger for substantial damage determination. - Adoption of more restrictive parish and municipal building codes, land use and zoning regulations, and other developmental controls.
+Local governments within the floodplain should be encouraged to adopt, implement, and enforce stricter building and housing code requirements, land use and zoning regulations, and other developmental controls aimed at reducing flood risk and flood damage.